codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-config-maps-to-your-namespaces.md

 %}

 To import from file:
-1. click "IMPORT FROM FILE"
+1. Click "IMPORT FROM FILE"
-1. select file from your computer and click open button
+1. Select file from your computer and click open button

 {:.text-secondary}
 ### Copy from existing config map

 You can easily copy a previously created config map file and use it in other namespaces using the following steps:

-1. click "COPY FROM EXISTING CONFIG MAP"
+1. Click "COPY FROM EXISTING CONFIG MAP"
-1. select cluster and namespace which contains configmap that you want to copy
+1. Select cluster and namespace which contains configmap that you want to copy
-1. find this configmap inside the list and click "SELECT" button
+1. Find this configmap inside the list and click "SELECT" button

 {% include image.html
 lightbox="true"